 Everybody tourist with a bucket list wants to see Stonehenge but these days you are kept at a distance and can’t get close to the stones due to over tourism.
 Avebury Henge is a true henge that surrounds the village of Avebury in Wiltshire.

 One of the best known prehistoric sites in Britain, Avebury contains the largest megalithic stone circle in the world.
 It is a place of great spiritual importance to Wiccan and pagan believers and the only place with a village built in the middle of a henge.

 Access to the Henge itself is free, but there is a £7 parking charge.
 There are two walking paths that circle around the henge with four entrances to it that match the compass cardinal points.
 Beckhampton Avenue which runs from the west entrance has two longstones that stand by it, and from the west and south entrances, you can see the remains of two stone avenues.

 Within the charming village of Avebury, you will find the Henge Shop full of crystals, books and archaeological information.
-St. James’s Church dating back to Saxon times, and containing ancient Norman carvings.
+St. James’s Church dates back to Saxon times and contains ancient Norman carvings.
 You can tour Avebury Manor a Tudor mansion as well as take in the National Trust’s Alexander Keiller Museum and Manor House.
-Or simply wander the streets of Avebury with its thatched cottages and quintessential British charm.
+Or simply wander the streets of Avebury with its thatched cottages and quintessentially British charm.